Mine safety is a global concern, with organisations continually investing time and resources to ensure the safety of their workforce.

 Africa mines have had a less than impressive reputation when dealing with the safety of sites and their workforce.
 However, of late, there has been a distinct movement to rise above this stereotype.
 Mopani Copper Mines are at the forefront of this shift, adopting parent company, Glencore’s, philosophy of safety as the top priority.

 With the support of Glencore, Mopani aims to improve safety as well as enhance overall efficiency.
-A critical step to achieve this is improving emergency response procedures through using better technology and increasing skilled workforce.
+A critical step to achieve this is improving emergency response procedures by using better technology and increasing skilled workforce.

 Located in Zambia, Mopani Copper Mines is an integrated copper operation on the Copperbelt.
 Based in the towns of Kitwe and Mufulira, the operation includes six mine shaft complexes, two concentrator plants, a smelter and a refinery.